 Fast forward to the reality.

-So, my kid can’t play the sax.
-When I nag him to practice, it sounds like Mothra devoured a rural town and is now shitting farm equipment.
+When I nag my kid to practice, it sounds like Mothra devoured a rural town and is now shitting farm equipment.

 Apparently, every kid who plays an instrument in the fifth grade refuses to practice because the sum of them was a horrific violation of sound laws.
 If there aren’t sound laws, there should be ones that prevent this kind of tuneless caterwauling.